 - There are several routes into this job and entry requirements vary.

-- In some areas you may be able to start by doing a Modern Apprenticeship in Providing Financial Services at SCQF Level 5 or 6.
+- In some areas you may be able to start by doing a Modern Apprenticeship in Providing Financial Services (SCQF Level 5 or 6).

-- Some entrants have a degree, or similar qualification, and go directly into a graduate training scheme.
+- Some entrants have a degree (SCQF Level 9), or similar qualification, and go directly into a graduate training scheme.
 A good degree in a related subject such as business management, economics, finance, insurance or statistics may be an advantage.
 For entry to a degree course you usually need 4-5 Highers, depending on where, and which subject, you study.
 You would normally also need English and Maths at least at National 5.

 - Some employers may prefer you to have a driving licence.

-You can find jobs advertised in the press and on the internet.
+You can find jobs advertised on recruitment and press websites.

 Workforce Education Levels (UK)